jjanus12/oad_hol/lab01.md

 ## Introduction

-This hands-on, instructor-led workshop supplements live presentations and demos in order to cover both technical architecture and educational use cases, strategies when using Oracle Cloud Infrastructure's Always Free Resoruces.
+This hands-on, instructor-led workshop supplements live presentations and demos in order to cover both technical architecture and educational use cases, strategies when using Oracle Cloud Infrastructure's Always Free Resources.

 No expertise or previous experience is required.